aklevecz/maestro-magician/README.md

-Tricking Maestro to be what we want it to be (somewhat)
+#Tricking Maestro to be what we want it to be (somewhat)

+To build bundle:
+npm run build